-Step 3: Check whether the character typed is $\geq =$ and $\leq =$ z
+Step 3: Check whether the character typed is $\geq=a$ and $\leq=z$

-(This is essential since we can only convert a lower case alphabet into upper case.)

-Step 4: If so, subtract 32 from the value of the character; if not, go to step 6

-Step 5: Output the character with the revised ASCII value; END

-Step 6: Print "an invalid character" END

-The algorithm is implemented in Example 5.5.

-'''

-Conversion of lower case letter to upper case/

-'''

-'''

-#include < stdio.h>

-main()

-{

-char alpha;

-printf ("enter lower case alphabet \n");

-alpha=getchar();

-if ((alpha>='a')&& (alpha<='z'))

-{

-alpha= (alpha-32);

-putchar (alpha);

-}

-else

-printf("invalidentry; retry");

-}

-'''
+Decision Making and (This is essential since we can only convert a lower case alphabet into upper Branching case.)
+Step 4: If so, subtract 32 from the value of the character; if not, go to step 6 NOTES Step 5: Output the character with the revised ASCII value; END Step 6: Print "an invalid character" END The algorithm is implemented in Example 5.5. /Example 5.5 Conversion of lower case letter to upper case/ #include <stdio.h> main() { charalpha; printf ("enter lower case alphabet\n"); alpha=getchar(); if ((alpha >='a') && (alpha <= 'z')) { alpha= (alpha-32); putchar (alpha); } else printf("invalidentry; retry"); } Now you can test the program by giving both the valid and invalid inputs;

-Now you can test the program by giving both the valid and invalid inputs; valid inputs are the lower case letters and invalid inputs are all other characters.
+valid inputs are the lower case letters and invalid inputs are all other characters.